ovh/docs/pages/manage_and_operate/kms/quick-start/guide.it-it.md

 ### Use the OVHcloud KMS

-Once your OVHcloud KMS set-up, there is two different way to use it :
+Once your OVHcloud KMS is set up, there are two different ways to use it:

-- Using the [Rest API](/pages/manage_and_operate/kms/kms-usage), if you want to manually use the API to encrypt or sign your data
+- Using the [Rest API](/pages/manage_and_operate/kms/kms-usage) if you want to manually use the API to encrypt or sign your data.
-- Using the [KMIP protocol](/pages/manage_and_operate/kms/kms-kmip), if you want to connect any KMIP compatible products with your OVHcloud KMS
+- Using the [KMIP protocol](/pages/manage_and_operate/kms/kms-kmip) if you want to connect any KMIP compatible product with your OVHcloud KMS.

 ## Go further